luisalviano/rentalx/README.md

 - [x] Must be able to list all available cars.
 - [x] Must be able to list all available cars by category.
 - [x] Must be able to list all available cars by brand.
-- [x] Must be a ble to list all available cars by name.
+- [x] Must be able to list all available cars by name.

 **BR**
 - [x] The user does not need to be authenticated.